DenisDanov/Weather-App/README.md

 # Weather-App
 JavaFX Weather App: Stay Informed About Weather Conditions Worldwide

+If you want to download and test the application, you can download 'Weather-App.rar' and use it through the 'Weather-App.exe' file.

 Preview of the app as of the current version: